i0Ek3/asrt/README.md

 # asrt

-> Assertation for Go.

-`asrt` help you to do something you won't do, and laterly, we will support generic for `asrt`.
+`asrt` helps you to do something you won't do, just check it all.

 ## Getting Started